Saving and Using Templates During Import

 A template is a set of import settings stored in a file.

 It’s no use wasting your time on selecting the same settings each time you import data.
 Select once, save multiple settings to a file, and use it to have customized import without efforts.

-- Open the Data Import wizard, and select Text import format and a path to .txt Source file.
+- Open the Data Import wizard, select the Text import format and a path to a .txt Source file, and click Next.

-- On the Mapping wizard page, you can see that Data Pump has mapped all the Source and Target columns, as all of them have the same names.
+- On the Data Import > Mapping tab, you can see that dbForge Studio has mapped all the Source and Target columns, as all of them have the same names.

-- Click the Save Template at the bottom and specify a name and a location of a template file in the Save As dialog.
-Let’s call it _txt_template.
+- On the progress page, click Save at the bottom and specify a name and a location of a template file in the Save As dialog box, for example _txt_template.
 This template will appear in the User templates section.

-- Select Text import format and a location of Source data.
+- Select the Text import format and a location of Source data.

 - On the Data Import > Destination tab, select the Target connection, database, and a table.